Seiya Suzuki Preview, Player Props: Cubs vs. Giants

-The Chicago Cubs, including Seiya Suzuki and his .658 slugging percentage over his past 10 games, battle starter Ryan Walker and the San Francisco Giants at Wrigley Field, Tuesday at 7:40 PM ET.
+On Wednesday, Seiya Suzuki (batting .342 in his past 10 games) and the Chicago Cubs play the San Francisco Giants, whose starting pitcher will be Tristan Beck.
+First pitch is at 2:20 PM ET.

-In his previous appearance, he collected two extra-base hits (2-for-4 with a double, a home run and three RBI) against the Giants.
+In his previous game, he collected three RBI (going 4-for-5 with a double and a home run) against the Giants.

 Seiya Suzuki Game Info & Props vs. the Giants